maxeagan22/my2-eagan/README.md

 ***

-# Favorite activites and food at lake of the Ozarks
+# Favorite activites and food at Lake of the Ozarks
 1. Boating
 2. Water Skiing
 3. Fishing